francescotaurone/floatingpoint-preprocessing/README.md

 ![alt text](https://github.com/francescotaurone/floatingpoint-preprocessing/blob/main/figures/errorBoundForIncreasingA.png?raw=true)

 Given x = 2.15355810 with varying A, we plot with black line the absolute value of the recovery error, with red line the error bound, with vertical dashed green vertical lines the 2^i numbers, namely the change of exponent regions, and with red vertical lines 2^i - x.
 The light red areas highlight where x_1 + A belongs to 2^{E_U^A} does not hold, namely where both x and A play a role in determining the recovery error

+## On checks after multiplication

+In some cases, the multiplication y = M * x might output a weird result, that we can fix by performing an extra check.
+Let's see an example.
+Consider x_1 = 17.2307701111.
+We want to reach y = 224.0 by performing the multiplication by 13.
+However,  y_1 = x_1 * 13 = 224.000015259, with mantissa 11000000000000000000001 having a one at the end.
+We might think that the x_1 we selected is just a tiny bit too big.
+Let's consider than the previous representable FP number, namely x_2 = 17.2307682037.
+With this number, the result is y_2 = x_2 * 13 = 223.9999866481, which has mantissa 10111111111111111111111.
+This means that there is no number in 32 bits floating point that multiplied by 13 gives 224.0.

+We might also notice that y_1 - y = y_2 - y = P, where P = 2^{7-23} = 2^{-16} is the precision of the number, namely the quantity multiplied with the last bit in the mantissa.

+The reason for this behavior lies in the fact that we are using FP with round to nearest approximation approach.
+Therefore, if we want to keep using it while avoiding the unwanted behavior, we should check after the multiplication by M if we are P away from achieving the desired number of ending zeros, and if so adjust the result with the operations y = y_1 - P or y = y_2 + P.